r-fukutoku/ML410_Project4/index.md

 <img width="796" alt="image" src="https://user-images.githubusercontent.com/98488324/156966754-a40a439b-7364-4cc8-85da-7fe520dfd817.png">

+LightGBM is called “Light” because of its computation power and giving results faster.
+It takes less memory to run and is able to deal with large amounts of data.
+It is the most widely used algorithm in Hackathons because the motive of the algorithm is to get good accuracy of results and also brace GPU leaning.

-LightGBM is not for a small volume of datasets as it can easily overfit small data due to its sensitivity.
+It is not for a small volume of datasets as it can easily overfit small data due to its sensitivity.
 There is no fixed threshold that helps in deciding the usage of LightGBM.
 It can be used for large volumes of data having more than 10,000+ rows, especially when one needs to achieve a high accuracy.

 ## Applications with Real Data